 That’s how I fell into following YouTuber Nick Nocturne.
 His Night Mind channel pieces apart everything from Wham City’s experimental Adult Swim vids to indie-created horror series — but his focus is absolutely on the latter.
 (Apologies right now.
 If you hang out with me or read anything by me regularly, you’ve already heard me go on about Nick’s work ad nauseam.
 I’m not stopping, because he’s doing the Lord’s work.)
 His work helps bring attention to and educate up-and-coming creators.
 And it casts light on new advancements in the horror genre.

 Many — in fact most — of the really intense ARGs Nick covers are over, or onto new phases.
 Things like Marble Hornets and the second half of the BEN Drowned saga.
-Yeah, there was game attached to that.
+Yeah, there was a game attached to that.
 A few had low-level interactivity, but nothing like earlier projects.
 No one was getting mysterious packages wrapped in purple duct tape like the EverymanHYBRID days.
 There were no geocaches or treasure hunts.
 Nick expressed a sadness that he’d probably never get to do “field work,” and I was just as sad that I’d probably never be there for something that major.

 Until Jack Torrance woke up.